awsdocs/amazon-personalize-developer-guide/doc_source/security-iam.md

 + **Temporary IAM user permissions** – An IAM user or role can assume an IAM role to temporarily take on different permissions for a specific task\.
 + **Cross\-account access** – You can use an IAM role to allow someone \(a trusted principal\) in a different account to access resources in your account\.
 Roles are the primary way to grant cross\-account access\.
 However, with some AWS services, you can attach a policy directly to a resource \(instead of using a role as a proxy\)\.
 To learn the difference between roles and resource\-based policies for cross\-account access, see [How IAM roles differ from resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.
 + **Cross\-service access** –  Some AWS services use features in other AWS services\.
 For example, when you make a call in a service, it's common for that service to run applications in Amazon EC2 or store objects in Amazon S3\.
 A service might do this using the calling principal's permissions, using a service role, or using a service\-linked role\.
   + **Principal permissions** –  When you use an IAM user or role to perform actions in AWS, you are considered a principal\.
 Policies grant permissions to a principal\.
 When you use some services, you might perform an action that then triggers another action in a different service\.
 In this case, you must have permissions to perform both actions\.
-To see whether an action requires additional dependent actions in a policy, see [Actions, Resources, and Condition Keys for Amazon Personalize](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awskeymanagementservice.html) in the *Service Authorization Reference*\.
+To see whether an action requires additional dependent actions in a policy, see [Actions, resources, and condition keys for Amazon Personalize](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonpersonalize.html) in the *Service Authorization Reference*\.
   + **Service role** –  A service role is an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) that a service assumes to perform actions on your behalf\.
 An IAM administrator can create, modify, and delete a service role from within IAM\.
 For more information, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
   + **Service\-linked role** –  A service\-linked role is a type of service role that is linked to an AWS service\.
 The service can assume the role to perform an action on your behalf\.
-Service\-linked roles appear in your IAM account and are owned by the service\.
+Service\-linked roles appear in your AWS account and are owned by the service\.
 An IAM administrator can view, but not edit the permissions for service\-linked roles\.
 + **Applications running on Amazon EC2** –  You can use an IAM role to manage temporary credentials for applications that are running on an EC2 instance and making AWS CLI or AWS API requests\.
 This is preferable to storing access keys within the EC2 instance\.
 To assign an AWS role to an EC2 instance and make it available to all of its applications, you create an instance profile that is attached to the instance\.
 An instance profile contains the role and enables programs that are running on the EC2 instance to get temporary credentials\.
 For more information, see [Using an IAM role to grant permissions to applications running on Amazon EC2 instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html) in the *IAM User Guide*\.

 To learn whether to use IAM roles or IAM users, see [When to create an IAM role \(instead of a user\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html#id_which-to-choose_role) in the *IAM User Guide*\.